|

 The Jerusalem Tavern with the side passage where Thomas Britten played his concerts.

-The Tavern has occupied several sites in the same area during the past six hundred or so years and the present building dates from 1720.
-Britten Street takes it's name from an incredible coalman of the late 17th century, Thomas Britten who walked the streets by day, in a blue frock and with his small coal-measure in his hand, people would call out "there goes the small coalman, who is a lover of learning, a performer in music, and a companion for gentlemen."
-By night he gave concerts at the side of this pub in Jerusalem Passage, for he was a fine opera singer, and was frequently accompanied on the harpsichord by no less than Mr Handel.
-Wooden tables and alcoves add to the charm of this old London tavern, settle back and forget the outside world for a bit.
+The Tavern has occupied several sites in the same area during the past six hundred years or so.
+The present building dates from 1720 - although not as a pub, it was originally a watchmakers shop.
+Britton Street takes its name from an incredible coalman of the late 17th century, Thomas Britton.
+Britton who walked the streets by day in a blue frock, and with his small coal-measure in his hand.
+People would call out "there goes the small coalman, who is a lover of learning, a performer in music, and a companion for gentlemen."
+By night he gave concerts by the side of the original Jerusalem Tavern in Jerusalem Passage.
+He was a fine opera singer and was frequently accompanied on the harpsichord by no less than Mr Handel.
+Wooden tables and alcoves add to the charm of the Jerusalem Tavern, settle back and forget the outside world for a bit.

 The Red Lion : Colchester Street Aldgate E.1